Geography

 This course covers a wide range of skills valued by employers and further education, including interpretation, numeracy and statistics, map skills, analysis of resources, critical thinking, decision making and written communication.

-These skills are embedded through the core topics and examined in the Issue evaluation exam paper 3.
+These skills are embedded through the core topics and examined in the paper 3 exam.

 There is no coursework element at GCSE but there is a requirement for a minimum of four days of fieldwork that supports topics studied and develops investigation skills.